akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy was there, standing with the nurse outside the poultry shed.
 He had ridden alone this time, his horse tied to a post.

 “The old man is either stubborn or just plain senile.”
 His voice was low, impatient.
-“The estate will surely escheat within five years.
+“The estate will surely escheat to the crown within five years.
 The king’s justices will see it.
 Since when can a daughter hold thegn’s land without a husband?
 Every loose tongue shares how she has refused every man her father has ever brought.
 She is insolent, foolish, or both.
 But the land is good.
 The wool from the southern fields alone is worth—”

-Sir Guy's horse bolted past them at a gallop, heading for the river crossing.
-His normally low smooth voice voice turned into yell with words that would make a pig blush.
-He took off running after his mount, as though chased by a swarm of bees.
-Behind him the nurse could not help doubling over, laughing and hitting her leg repeatedly with her hand.
+Sir Guy stopped as his horse bolted past them at a gallop, heading for the river crossing.
+His normally low smooth voice voice turned into yell with un-knightly words that would make a pig blush.
+He took off, scattering the geese, running after his mount, as though chased by a swarm of bees.
+Far behind him, the nurse helplessly doubling over in a fit of laughter, repeatedly slapping her leg from the comedy of the scene.

-By the time Beatrice reached the nurse, however, there was barely a hint of a smile on her face.
+By the time Beatrice reached the nurse, however, there was barely a smile on her face, only a twinkle in her eye gave told of her good mood.

 "It seems that someone let Sir Guy's horse loose, fancy that.
 Fresh eggs, is it?"

 Then she noticed Beatrice’s trembling hands.
-She patted her back and simply said, "There, there."
+She patted her hand and simply said, "There, there.
+Come in for a hot posset."

+She guided Beatrice back into the shadows of the cottage, toward the low roar of the hearth.
+The room smelt of ancient peat-smoke and the sharp tang of drying mugwort, but as the woman stirred the pot, the heavy, golden scent of honey rose to meet them.
+Soon, a steaming wooden mazer was pressed into Beatrice’s palms.
+It was a spiced posset, thick with honey and the bitter, earthy scent of valerian root, its warmth seeping through the maple wood to still the shaking in her fingers.

 ---